-The Department of Biomedical Engineering offers five academic program options for biomedical engineering:
+The Department of Biomedical Engineering at the Washington University in St. Louis offers five academic program options for biomedical engineering:

-The BS in Biomedical Engineering prepares students for a variety of career paths.
+The Bachelor of Science in Biomedical Engineering at the McKelvey School of Engineering prepares students for a variety of career paths.
 Students will build a foundation in mathematics, physics, chemistry, biology and traditional engineering disciplines, then follow with studies of physiological processes while developing technologies to interact with biological systems.
 We also offer a combined bachelor’s/master’s program that allows students to earn a master’s degree with only one additional year of study.

 Lasting impact will arise from successfully integrating the analytical, modeling, and systems approaches of engineering to the complex, multi-scale problems of biology and medicine.
 Those trained to do this will be uniquely positioned to address new and exciting opportunities.
 We offer a master of science or doctorate in biomedical engineering or a master of engineering (MEng).
 In addition, the department offers the combined MS/MBA and MD/PhD degrees, given jointly with the Olin Business School and the School of Medicine, respectively.